GULPF/tiny_sqlite/README.md

 # tiny_sqlite

+NOTE: the API is still evolving and breaking changes might be introduced

-A thin SQLite wrapper for Nim.
-Compared to the `std/db_sqlite` module it has several advantages:
+`tiny_sqlite` is a comparatively thin wrapper for the SQLite database library.
+It differs from the standard library module `std/sqlite` in several ways:

-- Proper type safety (`std/db_sqlite` treats everything as strings)
-- Support for SQLite `NULL` values using `Option[T]`
-- Additional features

-A major difference in design is that `std/db_sqlite` implements a generic database interface that can be implemented by other databases (for example `std/db_mysql` and `std/postgres`), meaning that the database can be switched out more easily.
-The `tiny_sqlite` module however is only concerned with supporting SQLite.
-This has the advantage that functionality that might not exist in other databases can be supported.
+- `tiny_sqlite` represents database values with a type safe case object called `DbValue` instead of treating every value as a string, which among other things means that SQLite `NULL` values can be properly supported.

+- `tiny_sqlite` is not designed as a generic database API, only SQLite will ever be supported.
+The database modules in the standard library are built with replaceability in mind so that the code might work with several different database engines just by replacing an import.
+This is not the case for `tiny_sqlite`.

 ## Installation